Ncoronella/CS4801Project2PrivacyPreservingGroupDecision-Protocol/README.md

 # CS4801Project2PrivacyPreservingGroupDecision-Protocol

-An implementation of a Group Privacy Voting Protocol
+An example implementation of a Group Privacy Voting Protocol

 To Run:
 - pip install fastecdsa shamirs lagrange petlib